thenativeweb/tutum/README.md

 }
 ```

-The project's `.gitignore` file will make sure that this file is not being committed.
+The file `.gitignore` contains a rule that excludes this file from being committed.